Charles Abbot, 1st Baron Colchester

 Charles Abbot, 1st Baron Colchester PC, FRS (14 October 1757 – 8 May 1829) was a British barrister and statesman.
 He served as Speaker of the House of Commons between 1802 and 1817.

 Background and education

-Born in the Headmaster's Lodge on the South side of Roysse Court, Abingdon, Abbot was the son of Dr John Abbot, headmaster of Abingdon School and rector of All Saints, Colchester, and, by his mother's second marriage, step-brother of Jeremy Bentham.
+Abbot was born at Roysse Court, Abingdon, to Dr John Abbot, headmaster of Abingdon School and rector of All Saints, Colchester, and, by his mother's second marriage, step-brother of Jeremy Bentham.
 From Westminster School he passed to Christ Church, Oxford, where he matriculated on 14 June 1775.
 There he gained the chancellor's prize for Latin verse as well as the Vinerian Scholarship.
 He was admitted to the Middle Temple on 14 October 1768 and was called to the Bar on 9 May 1783.

 Abbot was granted a BCL in 1783 and a DCL in 1793.
 On 14 February 1793, he became a Fellow of the Royal Society.